yunguid/oakley/README.md

 Oakley is built as a Rust workspace with these main components:

-- `capture`: Screen capture and region selection
+- `capture`: Screen capture and text selection
-- `llm`: Local language model for card generation
+- `llm`: OpenAI integration for card generation
 - `scheduler`: Spaced repetition algorithm (SM-2)
-- `data`: Database operations
+- `data`: Database operations and REST API
 - `utils`: Shared utilities
 - `oakley-cli`: Command-line interface and orchestration